rbowen/presentations/betterfm/slides.md

 ## But not too copious ...

 * Having 73 howtos for slightly different scenarios can scare off beginners
+* Might also be an indication that your software is too complicated
-* Docs days might focus on combining "almost the same" documents into one general purpose one.
+* Pro Tip: Docs days might focus on combining "almost the same" documents into one general purpose one.

 ---